musictena/Narrabundah-College/Networking Session 2 2023/Classwork Documentation/README.md

 ## To do before next class
-- example: tuple, lists, array (dictionary)
+- python w3school| python strongs: excerise 4

 # Notes
 - tuples is surrounded by (), ROM (read only memory)